 Unfortunately, however, the recent flurry of attacks to local electrical grids is just one of the many threats impacting local utilities of which hospitals should be aware.

 For instance, U.S. natural disasters have increased in both strength and frequency in recent years, with floods and severe storms increasing the most when compared to other weather disasters.
-Even milder or warmer climates such as California and Texas have recently faced powerful outage-triggering winter storms.
+Even milder or warmer climates such as California and Texas have recently faced powerful winter storms triggering outages.

 Coupled with these external factors are a host of internal ones that more directly compromise a hospital’s EPSS.
 With the number of components that it takes for an EPSS to function — e.g., automatic transfer switches, circuit breakers, fuel storage, etc., — the failure of one component can jeopardize an entire system.

-Before waiting for an event — whether natural or man-made — to test the health of an EPSS, it’s vital that health care facilities invest in a process to ensure their system is always reliable.
+Before waiting for an event — whether natural or man-made — to test the health of an EPSS, it’s vital that health care facilities invest in a process to ensure their system remains reliable at all times.

 Keeping hospitals up and running in the face of external and internal threats is a lofty task, but one that the literal health of a nation depends upon.
 Conducting a risk assessment to ensure a hospital’s EPSS is functioning correctly positions it to serve its community despite local outages.